-Jersey Heritage continues to provide advice to the Government of Jersey on the heritage significance of buildings, places and areas and is working closely with the Government on the development of the Heritage (Jersey) Law. fersey Heritage's major capital project for 2024 has been the refurbishment of the early 18th century Officers' Barracks and military Hospital at Elizabeth Castle.
-The Barracks are being developed to provide accommodation for groups of up to 24 with the rare military hospital being restored to is late Victorian form.
+Jersey Heritage continues to provide advice to the Government of Jersey on the heritage significance of buildings, places and areas and is working closely with the Government on the development of the Heritage (Jersey) Law.

+Jersey Heritage's major capital project for 2024 was the refurbishment of the early 18th century Officers' Quarters and Military Hospital at Elizabeth Castle.
+The Quarters are being developed to provide accommodation for groups of up to 24 with the rare military hospital being restored to its late Victorian form.
 Work has progressed throughout 2024 but unfortunately the original date for completion of these works has now moved into 2025.
 Once the work is complete, we will be taking bookings for the group accommodation and already have a number of organisations and individuals interested in using this unique space.